Post • #elixir

 |> Enum.flat_map(&elem(&1, 1))

-I accidentally ran into this by trying to parallelize a function that was reading data out of a "lifed" map for fast lookups.
-The map was large, and the act of copying it into each process's memory space was caused our BEAM instances to run out of memory.
+I learned this one the hard way.
+I tried to parallelize a function that read from a “lifted” map for fast lookups.
+The map was large, and copying it into every process caused our BEAM instances to run out of memory.

 ETS Tables